blancadelgadobonet/blancadelgadobonet.github.io/_projects/project_p3_localization.md

 below 2 pixels).

 To localize the camera with respect to a known beacon, images of a said beacon (ID=4) were taken and the 2D corners of the beacon were detected
-(using cv2.aruco.detectMarkers) and matched to their 3D, real, pre-defined correspondences (mm_beacon_3D).
-Both 2D and 3D matches, along with the intrinsic parameters of the camera and its distortion were used to extract the extrinsic parameters of the camera (localization.get_camera_position): a perspective-n-point problem was solved with the given input to obtain the rotation and translation vectors (using cv2.solvePnP), the rotation vectors were transformed into a rotation matrix (using cv2.Rodrigues), and the center of the camera with respect to the beacon was computed (Equation 1).
+(using `cv2.aruco.detectMarkers`) and matched to their 3D, real, pre-defined correspondences (mm_beacon_3D).
+Both 2D and 3D matches, along with the intrinsic parameters of the camera and its distortion were used to extract the extrinsic parameters of the camera (`localization.get_camera_position`): a perspective-n-point problem was solved with the given input to obtain the rotation and translation vectors (using `cv2.solvePnP`), the rotation vectors were transformed into a rotation matrix (using `cv2.Rodrigues`), and the center of the camera with respect to the beacon was computed (Equation 1).

 center =  - (KR)^{-1} (Kt)

-Finally, to visualize the localization of the camera in 3D, the scene was set with an ArUco image setting the reference point of the scene (using a customed function, localization.plot_scene) and the real-time positions of the camera were plotted iteratively (using a custom function, localization.plot_camera).
+Finally, to visualize the localization of the camera in 3D, the scene was set with an ArUco image setting the reference point of the scene (using a customed function, `localization.plot_scene`) and the real-time positions of the camera were plotted iteratively (using a custom function, `localization.plot_camera`).

 Localizing the camera with respect to the beacon is interesting in two ways.
 On the one hand, localizing the camera allows localizing the robot, since the camera tends to be in a known position to the robot.
 On the other hand, localizing the beacon can be extended to localizing a certain point in a known map (if the position of the beacon with respect to a map is known).
-Hence, geometric autolocalization using beacons exploits its potential when the robot is in a known position with respect to the camera, the camera is in a known position with respect to the beacon, and the beacon with respect to the map: the robot is located with respect to the map.
+Hence, geometric autolocalization using beacons exploits its potential when the robot is in a known position with respect to the camera, the camera is in a known position with respect to the beacon, and the beacon with respect to the map: **the robot is located with respect to the map**.

 *Last edit: Fri 16, June 2023*